ory/kratos/internal/httpclient/docs/V0alpha2Api.md

 )

 func main() {
     loginChallenge := "loginChallenge_example" // string | An optional Hydra login challenge.
-If present, Kratos will cooperate with Ory Hydra to act as an OAUTH identity provider.
+If present, Kratos will cooperate with Ory Hydra to act as an OAuth2 identity provider.
 The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/login?login_challenge=abcde`). (optional) refresh := true // bool | Refresh a login session  If set to true, this will refresh an existing login session by asking the user to sign in again.
 This will reset the authenticated_at time of the session. (optional) aal := "aal_example" // string | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
 This allows you to ask for multi-factor authentication.
 When an identity sign in using e.g. username+password, the AAL is 1.
 If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\". (optional) returnTo := "returnTo_example" // string | The URL to return the browser to after the flow was completed. (optional)